 -k to the c, http://blog.oftheoctopuses.com/000518.php/ [Octoblog]; 6/20/2006 [blog no longer assessible]

-BRICKWALL WATERFALL (Version #6)
+BRICKWALL WATERFALL (Version #6)that's the way

 uh huh uh huh